JohnMarohn/FreqDemod/docs/background.rst

-Understanding the response of a damped oscillator to an *incoherent* driving force is greatly simplified by thinking in terms of correlation functions, introduced below in :ref:`sect:correlation-functions-I`.
+Understanding the response of a damped oscillator to an *incoherent* driving force is greatly simplified by thinking in terms of correlation functions, introduced below in :ref:`sect:correlation-functions`.
 In this section we establish a link between the time-domain correlation function and the frequency-domain power spectrum.
-In  :ref:`sect:correlation-functions-II`, a slightly more sophisticated correlation function is introduced which is more suitable for understanding physical phenomena.
+A slightly more sophisticated correlation function then is introduced that is more suitable for understanding physical phenomena.

 The steady-state-response of a damped harmonic oscillator to an incoherent is derived in :ref:`sect:steady-state-response-II`.
 The